invincible361/Skipster/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available under the [MIT License](LICENSE).

 ## Support

-For support and questions:
-- Check the API documentation at `/docs`
+If you encounter any issues:
-- Review the console logs for debugging
+1. Check the browser console for errors
-- Ensure your OpenAI API key is valid
+2. Ensure your PDF is readable and contains academic calendar information
-- Verify PDF files are readable and contain relevant text
+3. Try the manual entry option as an alternative
+4. Open an issue on GitHub with details

-## Future Enhancements
+## Roadmap

-- [ ] Database integration for multi-user support
+- [ ] Export attendance data to CSV
-- [ ] Mobile app development
+- [ ] Import attendance records
-- [ ] Advanced analytics and reporting
+- [ ] Multiple semester support
-- [ ] Integration with learning management systems
+- [ ] Attendance history tracking
-- [ ] Real-time notifications and reminders
+- [ ] Mobile app version
-- [ ] Multi-language support
+- [ ] Offline functionality improvements

+---

+**Note**: This is a static version that works entirely in your browser.
+No server or API keys required!